tensorflow/community/rfcs/20201121-keras-model-fit-ps.md

 ```

 Pros:
+* If there are other types in the future to be supported in `model.fit`, we no longer need another type to be added to `x`; it will be another subclass of `Factory`.
 * If `dataset` has a different interpretation, for example it takes an argument instead of none, we get an adapting layer with a `DatasetFactory`.

 Cons: